create3000/x_ite/docs/_posts/tutorials/controlling-how-textures-are-mapped.md

 ## Summary

 - Texture images are in a texture coordinate system
-- Texture coordinates and indexes describe a texture cookie cutter
+- Texture coordinates and indices describe a texture cookie cutter
 - Texture transforms translate, rotate, and scale place the cookie cutter
-- Texture indexes bind the cut-out cookie texture to a face on a shape
+- Texture indices bind the cut-out cookie texture to a face on a shape